Gustav Weil

-Gustav Weil (25 April 1808 – 29 August 1889) was a German orientalist.
+Gustav Weil (25 April 1808 – 29 August 1889) was a German orientalist and one of the earliest academic practitioners of Quranic studies.

 Biography

 Weil was born in Sulzburg, then part of the Grand Duchy of Baden.

 Being destined for the rabbinate, he was taught Hebrew, as well as German and French; and he received instruction in Latin from the minister of his native town.
 At the age of twelve he went to Metz, where his grandfather was rabbi, to study the Talmud.
 For this, however, he developed very little taste, and he abandoned his original intention of entering upon a theological career.
 In 1828 he entered the University of Heidelberg, devoting himself to the study of philology and history; at the same time he studied Arabic under Umbreit.
 Though without means, he nevertheless went to study under De Sacy in Paris in 1830, and thence followed the French military expedition to Algiers, acting as correspondent at Algiers for the Augsburger Allgemeine Zeitung.
 He resigned from this position in January 1831 and journeyed to Cairo, where he was appointed instructor of French at the Egyptian Medical School of Abu-Zabel.
 He utilized the opportunity to study with the Arabic philologists Mohammed Ayyad al-Tantawi and Aḥmad al-Tunsi.
 Here also he acquired Neo-Persian and Turkish, and, save for a short interruption occasioned by a visit to Europe, he remained in Egypt till March 1835.

 Weil returned to Europe by way of Constantinople, where he remained for some time pursuing Turkish studies.
 In Germany he sought permission to establish himself as privat-docent in the University of Heidelberg, receiving it, however, only after great difficulties.
 Weil had attacked Joseph von Hammer-Purgstall in a translation of Zamakhshari's Golden Necklaces (Stuttgart, 1836), and the faculty of Heidelberg, being unable to judge the matter, hesitated to appoint him docent because of Hammer-Purgstall's high reputation.
 De Sacy's recommendation opened the way to him, which, however, was destined to remain rough and rugged.
 He gained his livelihood as assistant librarian, and was appointed librarian in 1838, which position he retained till 1861; in that year he became professor.